sandeepkumaar/learn-reactjs/README.md

 ### Handling events
 - React events are named using camelCase, rather than lowercase.
-- With JSX you pass a function as the event handler, rather than a string.
+- With JSX you pass a *function reference* as the event handler, rather than a string.
 ```
 <button onclick="activateLasers()">Activate Lasers</button> // html